Palantir555/palantir555.github.io/_posts/2016-05-23-reversing-huawei-3-sniffing.md

 In the next post we get the data straight from the source, communicating with the Flash IC directly to dump its memory.
-We'll deal with compression algorithms for the extracted data, and we'll keep puzzling everything together.
+We'll deal with compression algorithms for the extracted data, and we'll keep piecing everything together.

 Happy Hacking! :)